Disability Determination Services: Decision made

 Contrary to what many think, simply "being disabled" by any definition does not alone qualify one to automatically be approved.
-While one who is able to walk, talk, and manage one's own life may be considered disabled if there is no suitable employment for one's abilities, one with diminished mobility or mental capacity may not qualify if there is plentiful employment available with one's abilities.
+While one who can walk, talk, and manage one's own life may be considered disabled if there is no suitable employment for one's abilities, one with diminished mobility or mental capacity may not qualify if there is plentiful employment available with one's abilities.

 One or more diagnosed medical conditions may not automatically qualify an applicant, and the lack of one or more may not disqualify the applicant.
 In some cases, an applicant may qualify based on symptoms alone.

 In determining a physical disability, common factors are the ability to sit, stand, lift, bend, and stoop.
 Mental disabilities are determined based on the ability to communicate with others, understand oral and/or written instructions from others, and get along with others.
-One who is able to sit for prolonged periods of time but not stand, lift, bend, or stoop may be disqualified by being able to perform some type of desk work, and one may qualify without such an ability because of intellectual capacity, education level, or previous work experience.
-Likewise, a person with limited mental capacity who has the ability to perform physical labor may not qualify as "disabled."
+One who can sit for prolonged periods but not stand, lift, bend, or stoop may be disqualified by being able to perform some type of desk work, and one may qualify without such an ability because of intellectual capacity, education level, or previous work experience.
+Likewise, a person with limited mental capacity who can perform physical labor may not qualify as "disabled."

 Such skills are also used for applicants who have never worked and for whom the claim is that they can never work.